mdda/deep-learning-workshop/ideas.md

   - Speech Generation
     + r9k9 has a nice page of speech-related stuff, but perhaps it's too specific
       -  Also, it may not be Deep Learning _per se_.
+    + Perhaps mel->spec should be a GAN process, rather than L2-optimised

 ## Re-Think modularisation for deep-learning-workshop